Adventure Base Ski Offering - Adventure Base

 Level: Intermediate/Advanced

-Best for: Skiers with good touring fitness and summit ambitions.
+Best for: Skiers with a high level of touring experience, fitness and summit ambitions.
 This tour includes a summit of Gran Paradiso (4,061m) — Italy’s highest peak entirely within its borders.
 The skiing is beautiful, the setting is wild, and the mountain huts are some of the best.
-Expect big climbs and technical terrain on summit day, but a more relaxed pace compared to the Haute Route.
+Expect big climbs and technical terrain on summit day, but a more relaxed pace compared to some of the days on the Skiers’ Haute Route.

-- Terrain: Big alpine slopes, high-altitude glacier travel.
+• Terrain: Big alpine slopes, high-altitude glacier travel, a 4000m Alpine summit

-- Why it’s great: Combines a real summit with beautiful skiing and a more chilled tour rhythm.
+• Why it’s great: Combines a challening summit with beautiful skiing and a more steady rhythm.

 Requirements: